Blanking Panels: Why Your Server Rack Needs Them

 - Reduced Efficiency – Having a larger area to move the air will cause the air to flow less efficiently than planned, which can cause other cooling problems.

 As you can see from the above points, proper airflow is critical for cooling.
-When you install your rack mount filler panels, the air will go exactly where it is supposed to.
+When you install your blanking panels, the air will go exactly where it is supposed to.
 This allows the entire rack to stay at the proper temperature while equipment is operating.
 A good cooling plan is one of the biggest benefits of server racks in general.
-Maximizing this benefit is well worth the minimal cost and effort that is needed for buying and installing filler panels.
+Maximizing this benefit is well worth the minimal cost and effort that is needed for buying and installing blanking panels.

 Cleaner Rack with Less Dust

-One last point to make about filler panels is the difference between them and blanking panels.
+One last point to make about blanking panels is the difference between them and filler panels.
 Hint: they’re the exact same thing!
-Filler panels are also often called “blanking panels.”
+Blanking panels are also often called “filler panels.”
 These two terms can be used interchangeably.
 Don’t let the two terms confuse you when shopping for this type of equipment.
-In many cases, both of these terms will be used in a single product description just to ensure buyers know what they are getting.
+In many cases, both of these words will be used in a single product description just to ensure buyers know what they are getting.

 Whether you call them filler panels or blanking panels doesn’t matter as long as you make sure that every open bay in your server rack has one of them properly installed at all times.
-RackSolutions offers several different types of filler panels, all of them being quite affordable.
-Take a few minutes to shop the large selection of these pieces of equipment today so you can ensure your server racks will operate properly for years to come.
+Take the time and money to invest in these pieces of equipment today so you can ensure your server racks will operate properly for years to come.